prozod/zeroshot-skill-extractor/README.md

    cd zeroshot-skill-extractor
    ```

+2. Make sure you have a HuggingFace Access Token (from your HF account) and that you log in to be able to use the transformers and datasets *(personally, I'm using the `huggingface-cli login` command)*

-2. Install dependencies:
+3. Install dependencies:
     ```bash
         pip install -r requirements.txt
      ```

-3. (Optional) Set up your RapidAPI LinkedIn key for the Streamlit UI.
+4. (Optional) Set up your RapidAPI LinkedIn key for the Streamlit UI.

 ## Training the NLI for resume skills